jwidavid/music-tracker/README.md

 13_ Use Laravel relationships to display the album names for a band on the band detail/edit page.

-14_ For the band create/edit page, “name” should be required.
+14_ For the band create/edit page, “name” should be required. **DONE**

 15_ For the album create/edit page, you should have to select a band via a select box which should be required.
-The “name” field should also be required.
+The “name” field should also be required. **DONE**

 16_ Band table should have at least the following fields: **DONE**
 - name